sshrichard/metacognition-of-AI/README.md

 # metacognition-of-AI

-Supporting repository for: "Measuring the metacognition of conversational AI models" (LINK TO BE ADDED).
+Supporting repository for: "Measuring the metacognition of conversational AI models" (preprint available at https://arxiv.org/abs/2603.29693).

 In this paper, we carry out two sets of experiments.